 I am not really cool.
 I am not cool at all.
 In person, I am incredibly boring.
-My conversational topics are almost entirely limited to “The Bachelor”, and how I don’t like old people.
+My conversational topics are almost entirely limited to "The Bachelor," and how I don't like old people.
 I rarely manage to look even a tenth as good as I do in my author photos.
 My table manners are iffy.
-Many days I barely comb my hair, and when I’m not writing I’m usually holding either a kid’s sticky hand or a leash (we recently adopted a new rat terrier from a shelter, where their definition of “housebroken” was a little different than our own, so now I’m doing this weird kind of trainer-endorsed attachment-parenting thing where her leash gets tied to my belt indoors, thus literally joining us at the hip).
-So in the interests of not having you be disappointed by the fact that, in person, I am an unkempt dog-wearing weirdo, I am going to respectfully decline.
+Many days I barely comb my hair, and when I'm not writing I'm usually holding either a kid's sticky hand or a leash.
+So in the interests of not having you be disappointed by the fact that, in person, I am an unkempt dog-obsessed weirdo, I am going to respectfully decline.
 But thanks!
 And please come to one of my readings, where nine times out of ten my hair is combed.

 Will you come do a reading in my city?